 Unlike F-Zero, Super Mario Kart's screen is always split horizontally into two discrete sections during gameplay, allowing two players to compete head-to-head via split-screen multiplayer.
 For single-player races, the screen's upper section displays a behind-the-back third-person view of the player's kart, while the lower screen section shows each competitor's location on an overhead view of the entire track in real time.
 Additionally, the X or Select buttons can be used to switch the lower screen section to a rear-view camera mode during single-player races.

-Flat question-mark panels are located in predetermined positions throughout each course.
+Flat question-mark panels are located in static positions throughout each course.
 By driving across an active panel, the player will receive a random power-up item selected roulette-style in their inventory window.
 Players can activate their held item with the A button, and certain items can optionally be thrown behind the player's kart by holding Down on the D-pad while pressing A. The player's likelihood of receiving certain items depends on their current position relative to their competitors; for example, players in last place are much more likely to receive powerful items such as the Lightning Bolt, thereby giving them an increased chance for a recovery in position.

 - Green Shell - A projectile that can either be fired in a straight line forward or dropped into a stationary position behind the player's kart.
 Green Shells ricochet off of track barriers.

 - Red Shell - A projectile that acts as a homing missile which tracks the closest competitor's kart.
 Breaks upon contact with any track barrier.

 - Banana Peel - This item is fired straight ahead in a high arc before landing stationary on the track.
 It can also be deployed directly onto the track behind the player's kart.